 The Coronavirus pandemic has resulted in rapid migration to digital platforms as the physical office becomes a virtual one.
 Now that Pandora’s box has been opened, organizations need to continue to evolve, rather than seeking a return to traditional business practices.

 The last few months have signaled an unprecedented period of change for businesses across the globe.
-Due to the spread of the corona virus, companies across all industries have had to learn to navigate uncharted waters, with swift and dramatic organisational changes.
+Due to the spread of the coronavirus, companies across all industries have had to learn to navigate uncharted waters, with swift and dramatic organizational changes.

 Supermarkets have switched their main focus to online ordering and delivery; banks are making use of remote sales and service teams; schools are providing digital learning content; and many would argue that online shopping has now completed its takeover from the traditional high street.

 Although the landscape is continuing to shift and we can expect many more twists and turns still to come in this particular saga, it’s fast becoming apparent that in a post-COVID-19 business landscape the new normal will have a heavy dependence on technology.